 The chart below lists all the Chase travel partners.

-Please check their website regularly as it is not unusual for Chase to initiate new relationships (Hello, Aer Lingus!) and terminate old ones (Bye, Korean Air).
+It is not unusual for Chase to initiate new relationships (Aer Lingus) and terminate old ones (Korean Air).

 What if my Ultimate Reward Points are in my No-Annual Fee Cashback Cards?